Alfred W. Pollard: Biography

-Pollard was born at 1 Brompton Square, Kensington in London, the youngest son of a doctor, Edward William Pollard.
-He was educated at King's College School in the Strand and St John's College at the University of Oxford.
-Unable to teach due to his pronounced stammer, he joined the staff of the British Museum in 1883, as assistant in the department of printed books; he was promoted to assistant keeper in 1909, and keeper in 1919.
+Pollard was born at 1 Brompton Square, Kensington, London, the youngest son of a doctor, Edward William Pollard.
+He was educated at King's College School on the Strand and won a scholarship to study literae humaniores at St John's College, Oxford, where he graduated with a double first, earning his M.A. in 1885.

+Unable to teach because of his pronounced stammer, he joined the staff of the British Museum in 1883, as assistant in the department of printed books; he was promoted to assistant keeper in 1909, and keeper in 1919.
 In the latter year, Pollard was appointed professor of English bibliography at the University of London.
 He was honorary secretary of the Bibliographical Society from 1893 to 1934 and edited the society's journal The Library for thirty years (1903–34).
 He received the society's gold medal in 1929.